gear-foundation/gear-wiki/docs/examples/ping.md

 Gear is very easy to write code for!

-Here is a minimal program for a classic ping-pong contract:
+This is the minimal program for a classic ping-pong contract:

 ```rust
 #![no_std]